JohnMarzulli/StratuxHud/readme.md

 ---------- | ------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 2020-04-?? | 1.7     | Now able to cycle through views using the HudConfig page.
 Support for Illyrian by Aithre.
 Split Aithre data collection into a micro-service.
 Improve warning on some elements when GPS lock is lost.
 Fix user configuration files not always being used or saved.
 Support new V3 radio and Stratux 1.6\.
 Experimental support for Aithre in Stratux + HUD AIO configurations.
 Updates to distance conversion.
 Use the same naming strategy for aircraft as popular EFBs.
 Support data collected from Dynon serial output using the DynonToHud project.
 Indicate which speeds are IAS and groundspeed when GPS and Avionics data are both available.
 Update element positions.
 Added new indication when the Traffic service is not available.
 2019-09-04 | 1.6     | Traffic manager moved to a stand-alone service in NodeJs/TypeScript.
 2019-06-30 | 1.5     | Support for the Aithre CO detector.
 New roll indicator.
 Various performance improvements.
 Visual warning if GPS is not plugged in.
-Use the OWNSHIP config from the receiver instead of local config.
+Use the OWNSHIP config from the receiver instead of the local config.
 2019-03-31 | 1.4     | Add connection reset button.
-Fixes issues with the Diagnostic view running of of space.
+Fixes issues with the Diagnostic view running out of space.
 Initial port to Python 3.7
 2019-01-31 | 1.3     | Improvements to the communication with the Stratux.
 Update directions for Kivic install.
 2018-10-13 | 1.2     | Major performance increases
 2018-09-07 | 1.1     | New system to allow views to be configurable